sujit-rai/tutorial-vae.github.io/index.md

 		![alt text](images/marginal.png){: .center-image }

-	- Consider latent space to be d dimensional, then the number of integrals will be d in above equation which makes it intractable.
+	- Consider latent space to be d dimensional, then the number of integrals will be d (as z is random variable in d dimensions) in above equation which makes it intractable.

 - Now we are ready to define the problems which authors of [VAE](https://arxiv.org/abs/1312.6114) try to solve :
 	> **Maximum likelihood estimation for the parameters &theta;**.<br/>One can see their use as mimicing the hidden process to generate data similar to real data.